bangslosan/titanium_pusher_ios/documentation/index.md

 The Pusher variable is a reference to the Module object.

+**Please notice that besides the `Pusher.setup` call, you should just use the official Pusher JS documentation, because it's plain better than this, and the API is almost compatible :)**

 ## Reference

-### Pusher.setup({...})
+### Pusher.setup(pusher_key, [{options}])

 This should be the first function you should call on the module, and it will configure the Pusher module with the appropriate credentials.
-It accepts a single argument with a dictionary of the following arguments:
+It accepts a Pusher key as the first argument, and an optional object with options.

 - **key** [string, required]: The Pusher key credential for your application

+- **options** [object, optional]: An object with advanced options:

     - **appID** [string, optional]: The Pusher appID.
-Only required if you want to send events to channels
+Only required if you want to send events from the client
     - **secret** [string, optional]: The Pusher secret.
-Only required if you want to send events to channels
+Only required if you want to send events from the client
     - **reconnectAutomatically** [boolean, optional]: Set to `false` if you don't want the module to automatically reconnect to the Pusher servers when the connection goes down.
 Default value is `true`
     - **reconnectDelay** [integer, optional]: The number of seconds this module will wait before it tries to reconnect with the Pusher servers.
-Default value is 5 seconds
+Default value is `5` seconds

 Example:

-    Pusher.configure({
-      key: 'your key',
+    Pusher.configure('pusher_key_deadbeef', {
       appID: 'your app ID',
       secret: 'your secret',
       reconnectAutomatically: true,
       reconnectDelay: 5
     });

+When you call this function, the module immediately tries to connect to Pusher.

 ### Pusher.connect()